 - Use the insights to engage your customers throughout their journey across all touch-points.

-As a business, having an omni channel strategy is critical to have a unified view of your customers and able to take necessary actions before they churn.
+As a business, having an omni channel strategy is critical to have a unified view of your customers and able to take necessary actions before they meaning your customer churn.

 - You can map your customer journey to understand their behavior and know the areas where they need your assistance.
 You can offer proactive assistance across the behavior stages via right channels such as live chat, chatbot .